Optimizing build times with Bazel and Buildfarm

 - Dependency Reduction: Simplify your

-files to minimize dependencies, - Powerful Machines: Run builds on machines with good CPU and RAM, as Bazel uses a lot of resources,
+BUILDandWORKSPACEfiles to minimize dependencies, - Powerful Machines: Run builds on machines with good CPU and RAM, as Bazel uses a lot of resources,

 - Profiling: Use Bazel's profiling tools (

-) to identify and resolve bottlenecks.
+--profile) to identify and resolve bottlenecks.

 Conclusion

-By properly configuring Bazel and Buildfarm, and optimizing your .bazelrc
+By properly configuring Bazel and Buildfarm, and optimizing your .bazelrc file, you can significantly reduce build times.

 These optimizations allow you to maintain a fast and efficient development pace, even for large-scale projects.